2 pounds Russet potatoes, peeled and cubed

 Strew with the sliced scallions, a pat of butter and a couple of twists of the peppermill

-Place the potatoes, salt and enough cold water to cover by 2 inches in a large covered saucepan.
-Bring to a boil, lower the heat to a simmer, and tilt the lid to allow some steam to escape and to prevent the potatoes from boiling over.
-Cook until the potatoes are fork tender, about x minutes – timing varies depending on the size of the potatoes.
+Place the potatoes, salt and enough cold water to cover by 2 inches in a large covered saucepan and bring to a boil.
+As soon as the water boils, lower the heat and tilt the lid to allow some steam to escape and to prevent the potatoes from boiling over.
+Cook until the potatoes are fork tender, about 20 minutes – timing varies depending on the size of the potatoes.
 Drain.

 While the potatoes cook, melt the butter in a large skillet over medium heat.
 Once the butter foams, add the cabbage, scallions, salt and pepper.
 Cook, stirring occasionally until the cabbage expels water and softens, about 3 minutes